 The University of Georgia is a powerful public institution with impact around the world.
 The breadth of the organization enables the great impact and diversity, yet also presents an organizational complexity.
 In an effort to simplify the structure and make it more easily understood, an organized system is used to distinguish schools, centers, institutes and other entities — without sacrificing the brand unity that gives our collective communication impact and resonance.
-Stronger alignment will create a unified look and feel for our university that better reflects our status as a top public research institution.
+Stronger alignment will create a unified look and feel for our university that better reflects who were are.

 Who Uses It

 Units within the university — colleges, schools, and administrative units have logos with the university’s name in either the top or secondary area as shown in the formal and horizontal configurations.

 We have created flexibility so all colleges, schools, and administrative units can choose the appropriate configuration for various applications and audiences.